3saster/fullscrn_huds/readme.txt

-  [DOOM/CHEX/HACX/HERETIC] Secondary ammo now displayed if required (Hexen already did this) [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini
+  [DOOM/CHEX/HACX/HERETIC] Secondary ammo now displayed if required (Hexen already did this) [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini [ALL] Inventory icons, such as when the tome of power is active, no longer block stats

 > Version 5.1.2 (Nov 4, 2019)
   [ALL] MENUDEF: Code optimization (now only HacX needs two files, all other games just one)